osalvador/tePLSQL/README.md

 ## Prerequisites for developing and deploying tePLSQL templates
 To develop and deploy tePLSQL templates, you must meet these prerequisites:

-- To write a tePLSQL templates you need access to a text.
+- To write a tePLSQL templates you need a text editor.
 No other development tool is required.
 - To load a tePLSQL template you need an account on the database in which to load the templates.
 - To deploy tePLSQL template you must install tePLSQL package.

 <a name="install"></a>
 ### Install
-Download and compile TEPLSQL.pks and TEPLSQL.pkb.
+Download and compile `TEPLSQL.pks` and `TEPLSQL.pkb`.
 No schema grants are necesary.

 <a name="compatibility"></a>
 ###Compatibility